More than 400 people register to help Alberta man find stem cell donor | CBC News

 "It just blew up from there."

-People piled through the cafe doors Sunday, swabbing the insides of their mouths to collect DNA samples.
+People filed through the cafe doors Sunday, swabbing the insides of their mouths to collect a DNA sample.

 But it wasn't just Edmontonians who offered their support.
-Susan said people from across the world have reached out to her family, from Germany to Japan to the United States.
+Nguyen said people from across the world have reached out to her family, from Germany to Japan to the United States.

-"Nguyen says with every single person that messages that they want to join, he has these butterflies and he just is overwhelmed with positivity and thankfulness," said Susan, who is waiting to find out if she can be her brother's donor.
+"Bille says with every single person that messages that they want to join, he has these butterflies and he just is overwhelmed with positivity and thankfulness," said Susan Nguyen, who is waiting to find out if she can be her brother's donor.

 "And so when he finds out what happened today, he's going to be blown away."